My Brilliant Career (musical): Development and production history

 Bryant and Frank began writing the musical in 2016.
 It was workshopped in 2019 at Monash University as part of an artist-in-residence program, after which Harbridge joined as a collaborator.
+The workshop cast featured Luisa Scrofani as Sybylla Melvyn, alongside Andrew Coshan, Alister Kingsley, James Millar, Natalie O’Donnell, and Anne Wood.

 My Brilliant Career premiered at the Southbank Theatre for the Melbourne Theatre Company, from 7 November to 21 December 2024.
 The original production was directed by Anne-Louise Sarks, featuring Kala Gare as Sybylla with an ensemble cast of actor/musicians including Cameron Bajraktarevic-Hayward, Lincoln Elliot, Victoria Falconer, Raj Labade, Drew Livingston, HaNy Lee, Ana Mitsikas, Christina O'Neill and Jarrad Payne.

+An Australian tour ran throughout 2026, with seasons in Melbourne, Canberra, Sydney and Wollongong.

 Reception

 The musical was very well-received including multiple five-star reviews.